-Dried rose buds can be used to make a soothing herbal tea by brewing it in hot or cold water.
-See my step-by-step guide on how to make the perfect cup of rose tea.
+Make a soothing herbal tea by steeping dried rose buds in hot water.
+See this guide on how to make the perfect cup of rose tea.

 What is Rose Tea?